kwayummari/GHF-backend/README.md

 - Express.js team for the excellent web framework
 - Sequelize team for the ORM
-- All the open-source contributors of the libraries used in this project
+- All the open-source contributors of the libraries used in this project.